Aegisauditguild/aegis-audit/README.md

-# 🏛️ Aegis Audit: The Forensic Cloud Guild > **The Read-Only Vow:** Aegis Audit is strictly forensic.
-We identify, we analyze, we report.
-We never alter or delete your infrastructure. --- ## 🌿 The Holy Trinity of Aegis Governance Aegis Audit was founded on the principle that digital efficiency is a physical necessity.
-We operate on three equal pillars: ###

-1. Rewilding (The Heart) Every byte of "Zombie Data" and every idle "Ghost Instance" draws power from the grid.
-By pruning the digital overgrowth, we reduce the industrial pressure on our planet, advocating for the return of digital energy savings to physical rewilding projects. ###

-2. Cost-Saving (The Engine) Cloud waste is a financial leak.
-We identify orphaned S3 buckets, unattached EBS volumes, and over-provisioned instances to return capital to your bottom line.
-A leaner cloud is a more profitable one. ###

-3. Carbon Reduction (The Shield) Data centers are projected to consume 10% of global electricity by 2030.
-Aegis Audit provides the metrics to slash your carbon footprint, helping your organization meet Net-Zero targets through aggressive digital efficiency. --- ## 🔍 Forensic Capabilities * **Identity Audit:** Mapping over-privileged IAM roles to reduce the attack surface. * **Storage Audit:** Identifying public or unencrypted S3 assets. * **Compute Audit:** Finding idle EC2 istances and underutilized resources. * **Network Audit:** Detecting open ports and insecure Security Groups. ## 🚀 Execution ```bash python aegis_audit-7-6.py

-JASON Principal Auditor | Aegis Audit Guild Cloud Infrastructure & Cost Optimization E: jason@aegisaudit.cloud
-W: www.aegisaudit.cloud

-CONFIDENTIALITY NOTE: This email and any attachments are intended for the addressee only and may contain privileged AWS infrastructure data.
+Aegis Audit: The Forensic Cloud Guild
+The Read-Only Vow
+We are strictly forensic.
+We observe, we analyse, and we report — with full transparency.
+We never make changes to your infrastructure.
+We never delete anything.
+We simply show you what’s really there.

+🌿 The Holy Trinity of Aegis Governance
+Aegis Audit was founded on a simple belief: digital efficiency is a physical necessity.
+We operate under three equal and interconnected pillars:
+1. Rewilding (The Heart)
+Every idle server, every forgotten storage bucket, and every piece of "zombie data" consumes real electricity 24/7.
+By identifying this hidden waste, we help reduce the energy burden on the grid — and channel a meaningful portion of the savings into genuine rewilding projects on the ground.
+2. Cost Saving (The Engine)
+Cloud waste is silent money leaking from your business.
+We find orphaned resources, over-provisioned instances, unattached volumes, and under-used services so you can reinvest that capital where it matters most.
+3. Carbon Reduction (The Shield)
+Data centres are forecast to consume up to 10% of global electricity by 2030.
+Through clear, actionable insights, we help you meaningfully lower your carbon footprint and make measurable progress toward your Net Zero commitments.

+🔍 What We Actually Do

+Compute Audit — Identify idle EC2 instances and under-utilised resources Storage Audit — Find orphaned S3 buckets, unattached EBS volumes, and forgotten archives Database & Application Audit — Spot over-provisioned databases and inefficient workloads

+Everything is read-only.
+Everything is transparent.
+Everything is focused on giving you clear visibility and honest recommendations.